marshall7m/terraform-aws-infrastructure-live-ci/README.md

     - if terraform code doesn’t exist within last commit, run terraform destroy with head ref

 Idea #3:
-- Cb with GitHub webhook that puts the commit into SQS queue
+- Cb with GitHub webhook that puts the commit into
+    - SQS FIFO queue (although has retention max of 14 days)
+    - DynamoDB
+        - Use pull request number as primary key to only keep unique prs in table

 - poll for step function execution with CW rule, use Lambda function as target
 - if step function is in succeed state, update step function definition with next SQS queue commit within Lambda Function
 - rollback task for each modified terraform cfg